JustAnotherOrganization/ambler/README.md

 # ambler
-something I started awhile ago but forgot about
+Something I started awhile ago but forgot about
+                                    - IngCr3at1on 2017

 # License
 Copyright 2017 Just Another Organization